 Leading learning in this new 2020-2021 school year comes with much more than the usual set of challenges for school leaders, educators, students and parents in K-12 education.
 AASA and CoSN came together and formed a partnership to assist school leaders in leading digital transformations.

 Whether school districts are currently functioning in a traditional face-to-face teaching and learning setting, in a totally remote learning environment, or in some sort of hybrid model, maximizing technology tools for learning—as well as for school operations—has never been more critical.

 In this edWebinar, Dr. Dan Domenech, Executive Director of AASA, and Keith Krueger, CEO of CoSN, are joined by Illinois Township High School District 214 Superintendent Dr. David Schuler.
-Together, they will share lessons learned over the past school year and describe successful leadership strategies for navigating the constantly changing challenges districts and schools are currently facing.
-Resources and tools from AASA and CoSN will be highlighted.
+Together, they share lessons learned over the past school year and describe successful leadership strategies for navigating the constantly changing challenges districts and schools are currently facing.
+Resources and tools from AASA and CoSN are highlighted.

 About the Presenters

 Dr. Daniel A. Domenech has served as executive director of the American Association of School Administrators since July 2008.
 Daniel has more than 36 years of experience in public education, 27 of those years he served as a school superintendent.
 Prior to joining AASA, Daniel served as the senior vice president for National Urban Markets with McGraw-Hill Education.
 In this role, he was responsible for building strong relationships with large school districts nationwide.
 Prior to his position at McGraw-Hill, Daniel served for seven years as superintendent of the Fairfax County, VA, Public Schools, the 12th largest school system in the nation with 168,000 students.
 He earned a Bachelor of Arts degree from Hunter College in New York City and a Ph.D. from Hofstra University in Uniondale, N.Y.